DADEVFA/Milestone2/README.md

 I would like to be able to get a notification from the artist when there is something new going on.
 I would like the esthetics of the artists website to match the artists sound and brand.
 ```
-1) Since I love the artists music alot, I will look through the whole site, so that I dont miss anything.
+1) Since I love the artists music alot, I will look through the whole site, so that I dont miss anything,
-and in the menu, I find a contact form, here I write: "you are really good".
+and in the menu, I find the contact page, here I write: "you are really good".
 Connecting.
 2) On the homepage, there is a possibility to submit my email for more information, or notifications.
 I'm pumped.
-3 ) I find the esthetics pleasing, unic in a way, like the artists sound.
+3) I find the esthetics pleasing, unic in a way, like the artists sound.

 # Deployment